zacheryvaughn/Super-Simple-SDXL/README.md

 In terminal:
 python app.py

 #### Side node: 1024x1024 with Euler generates at around 2 iteration per minute on M1 Mac.

-## Disclaimer

-This project uses the [Hugging Face Diffusers library](https://github.com/huggingface/diffusers) and [Stable Diffusion XL (SDXL) models](https://huggingface.co/models).

-- **Hugging Face Diffusers Library**: The Diffusers library is provided by Hugging Face and is licensed under the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).
-I do not own the rights to this library.

-- **Stable Diffusion XL (SDXL) Models**: The SDXL models are also provided by Hugging Face and may be subject to their respective licenses.
-I do not own the rights to these models.

-For more information about their licenses and usage, please refer to the official documentation and license agreements provided by Hugging Face.

-This project is not affiliated with, endorsed by, or sponsored by Hugging Face or StabilityAI.
+You can add manual precision handling for mps in this to make it run up to 4X faster.